steinmikey/web-module-project-HTTP/README.md

 - [ ] Locate the part of the ui that should redirect to your new `AddMovieForm`.
 Make that button works as expected.

 - [ ] In `AddMovieForm,` add an event handler for form submission.
-When the form is submitted, run the approprate request for adding a movie with the component's state values.
+When the form is submitted, run the appropriate request for adding a movie with the component's state values.

 - [ ] Make sure your component has access to and runs and modifications needed to global state and redirects to `/movies` after creation.